-This treatment can be characterized as follows: the advance tax payments are now considered as "receivable (trade, not insurance)" in the Solvency II balance sheet, become part of the reconciliation reserve in the own funds and, thus, are classified as tier 1 capital which is fully eligible to cover SCR and MCR.
+Following respective analysis and discussions the treatment of the balance of the tax prepayments is characterized as follows: the advance tax payments are considered as "receivable (trade, not insurance)" in the Solvency II balance sheet, become part of the reconciliation reserve in the own funds and, thus, are classified as tier 1 capital which is fully eligible to cover SCR and MCR.
 This treatment has been applied since the resubmission for YE17 and ever since.